 4.02.
 Class III Gaming Authorized.
 Class III gaming is also authorized.

 4.03.
-Class II and/or Class III License Required.
-Class II and Class III gaming authorized by this Ordinance shall be conducted only by persons or entities which have obtained a valid gaming facility license issued by the regulatory agency pursuant to criteria set forth in this Ordinance and regulations adopted pursuant to and consistent with this Ordinance.
+Class II and/or Class III Facility License Required.
+Class II and Class III gaming authorized by this Ordinance shall be conducted only by persons or entities which have obtained a valid Gaming Facility License issued by the regulatory agency pursuant to criteria set forth in this Ordinance and regulations adopted pursuant to and consistent with this Ordinance.

 4.04.
 Gaming Age Minimum.
 No person under the age of eighteen (18) may gamble in a gaming enterprise authorized under this Ordinance.